Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Conclusions

 Our comprehensive evaluation of semantic segmentation models for MethaneSAT and MethaneAIR reveals a clear progression in performance from traditional spectral-based methods (ILR, MLP) to advanced deep learning architectures (U-Net, SCAN), with each approach demonstrating distinct strengths and limitations.
 While spectral-based methods lack spatial context, U-Net produces spatially coherent but over-smoothed predictions, and SCAN excels at boundary detection but exhibits noise in complex regions.
 The Combined CNN model emerges as the superior approach, achieving the highest performance metrics for both MethaneAIR (accuracy: 89.42±1.20\%, F1-score: 78.50±3.08\%) and MethaneSAT data (accuracy: 82.99\%, F1-score: 80.45\%).
 By preserving spatial context during fusion, this model successfully integrates the precise boundary detection capabilities of spectral attention mechanisms with the spatial coherence of convolutional architectures.
 This is the critical element needed to attain performance that spans over wide areas down to individual facilities.
 The performance differences between datasets highlight the importance of tailoring algorithmic approaches to specific sensor characteristics and use cases, with SCAN notably outperforming U-Net on MethaneSAT data despite showing slightly lower performance on MethaneAIR.

 From a computational perspective, our analysis demonstrates that the Combined CNN model offers an effective balance between performance and efficiency.
 While requiring moderately increased computational resources compared to individual models (4.1 ms inference time versus 1.7-2.1 ms per 1,000 km²), its significantly improved segmentation accuracy justifies this overhead for operational deployment in satellite missions where accurate atmospheric artifact detection is critical for reliable methane retrievals and subsequent emission quantification.
+Furthermore, the patch-based evaluation strategy demonstrated for MethaneSAT's variable-sized inputs enhances the practical applicability of these methods in operational contexts.

-The patch-based evaluation strategy demonstrated for MethaneSAT's variable-sized inputs enhances the practical applicability of these methods in operational contexts.
-By providing more accurate masks for clouds and shadows, these approaches can significantly improve the reliability of methane concentration mapping, contributing to global efforts to monitor and mitigate methane emissions, a critical component in addressing climate change.
+\mpc{Our findings have direct and urgent implications for global methane monitoring and climate change mitigation efforts.
+Accurate cloud and shadow masking is not merely a technical preprocessing: it is a critical prerequisite for reliable atmospheric CH$_4$ retrievals that directly impact our ability to track progress toward international commitments in addressing climate change.
+Furthermore, our results offer immediately applicable insights and methodologies to other operational and planned hyperspectral missions facing similar atmospheric challenges in remote sensing-based greenhouse gas monitoring, amplifying the impact of this work across the growing constellation of methane monitoring capabilities.}

 Future research should focus on developing more efficient fusion architectures, and investigating transfer learning techniques to improve the model's performance.
 The Combined CNN approach represents a significant advancement in hyperspectral image segmentation for atmospheric artifact detection, balancing high performance with reasonable computational requirements for operational satellite-based methane monitoring.